Ashjha75/intPrep/JAVA/HIBERNATE/HIBERNATE.md

     private String street;
     private String city;

-    @OneToOne(mappedBy = "address", fetch = FetchType.LAZY)
+    @OneToOne(mappedBy = "address")
     private Employee employee;

     // Getters and setters
 }
 ```

-**Important @OneToOne Specific Attributes**:
+**Key @OneToOne Attributes**:
 - `optional = false`: Makes the relationship mandatory (triggers NOT NULL constraint)
 - `@JoinColumn(unique = true)`: Ensures the relationship is truly one-to-one at the database level

 **Interview Answer**: "A @OneToOne relationship connects two entities in a 1:1 relationship.
 For instance, an Employee has one Address and an Address belongs to one Employee.
-The relationship can be unidirectional or bidirectional.
 In bidirectional relationships, the 'mappedBy' attribute designates the non-owning side.
-Setting optional=false ensures the relationship is mandatory, and a unique constraint on the join column enforces true one-to-one cardinality at the database level."
+Setting optional=false ensures the relationship is mandatory."

 ### 2. @OneToMany / @ManyToOne Relationship